 If you're just planning to spruce up your old cabinet with a coat of paint, you need paint and cleaning supplies.
 Your plans might include replacing the faucet, sink, vanity top or cabinet doors, though, and for some of these, you'll need accurate measurements so you can purchase replacement parts that fit.
 Use a tape measure to measure the width and length of the doors and drawer fronts and if you're replacing the top, measure the dimensions of the old one from the wall to the front and from one end to the other.

-Replacing an existing sink with a smaller one without replacing the vanity top isn't possible, but you can replace it with a larger one by making the cutout bigger.
+Replacing an existing sink with a smaller one without replacing the vanity top isn't possible, but you can replace it with a larger sink by making the cutout bigger.
 If you have your eye on an undermount sink, keep in mind that it will only work with a countertop that has a solid edge, so if you're planning on keeping your laminate countertop, you'll need a top-mount sink.
-When replacing a top-mount sink with another top-mount sink, the easiest option is to use a sink of the same size, and you'll need to measure the maximum length and width of the existing one from inside the sink.
-Don't include the rim.
+When replacing a top-mount sink with another top-mount sink, the easiest option is to use a sink of the same size, and you'll need to measure the maximum length and width of the existing one from under the vanity top; don't include the rim.

 How to Replace a Sink and Faucet